NearNodeFlash/NearNodeFlash.github.io/docs/guides/node-management/worker-to-master.md

 ```

 Taint the nodes we're going to remove, to BUMP EXISTING PODS off them (this
-is different than the taint we used earlier).
+is different from the taint we used earlier).
 This will bump any DWS, NNF,
 ArgoCD, cert-manager, mpi-operator, luster-fs-operator pods.
 This leaves any
 lustre-csi-driver pods in place to assist with any Lustre unmounts that k8s may
 request.